 Scientists continue to research and learn more about blackouts.
 In the past, a commonly held belief was that blackouts happened mainly to people who were dependent on alcohol, hence the term alcoholic blackout.
 However, research now shows that blackouts can happen to both social drinkers and people who struggle with alcoholism.

 This risk runs particularly high in the college population due to high rates of binge drinking.
 Experts caution that over the course of a two-week period, just over one in 10 college students report that they can’t remember portions of a night.
 Research has found that women may be more vulnerable to blackouts and take longer to recover from the cognitive impairment caused by them than do men.

 While blackouts do not mean a person is addicted to alcohol, they can point to dangerous patterns of alcohol use.
 Alcohol-induced memory blackouts are part of the criteria for an alcohol use disorder.
 Continuing to drink after having had a memory blackout is a component of one of the 11 criteria for an alcohol use disorder.

 An alcohol use disorder can range from mild to moderate to severe and causes functional impairment that is frequently accompanied by alcohol-induced health problems, relationship issues, and social difficulties.

 Risks And Dangers Of Alcohol-Induced Blackouts

-The dangers of alcohol-induced blackouts are those that accompany alcohol abuse and addiction in general.
-Foremost, if a person isn’t careful, alcohol abuse can quickly gain momentum and become an addiction.
+The dangers of alcohol-induced blackouts are those that accompany alcohol use and addiction in general.
+Foremost, if a person isn’t careful, alcohol use can quickly gain momentum and become an addiction.
 Once a person becomes dependent on alcohol, they’ll likely go into withdrawal should they stop drinking.
 Alcohol withdrawal can be dangerous and even fatal.